 To provide additional qualitative insights, LOOP events can be classified by cause.
-(For example, what type of weather event caused a weather-related LOOP or what kind of human activity caused a plant-centered LOOP?)
+For example, what type of weather event caused a weather-related LOOP or what kind of human activity caused a plant-centered LOOP?
+In the following figures, LOOP events are classified by the unit status as defined in the LOOP database: Power Ops (LOOP occurred during power operation), Shutdown (unit shutdown at time of LOOP with insignificant decay heat), and Decay Heat (unit has significant decay heat and is not in low pressure cooling).

-Figure 111 categorizes LOOP events from equipment failure by failed component.
-From 1997 to 2018, the largest subcategories are failed circuits, transformers, and relays.
-Circuit and relay failure events have nearly tripled from the 1987-1996 period to the 1997-2018 period, while the transformer failures (dominant during the 1987-1996 period) reduced by half in the 1997-2018 period.
+Figure 10 categorizes LOOP events from equipment failure by failed component.
+From 1997 to 2019, the largest subcategories are failed circuits, transformers, and relays.
+Circuit and relay failure events have nearly tripled from the 1987-1996 period to the 1997-2019 period, while the transformer failures (dominant during the 1987-1996 period) reduced by half in the 1997-2019 period.

-In Figure 122 LOOP events from human error are tallied according to the type of activity in progress at the time.
-There have been very few LOOPs from human error since 1997, a 62% reduction compared to 1996 and before.
+In Figure 11, LOOP events from human error are tallied according to the type of activity in progress at the time.
+There have been very few LOOPs from human error since 1997, a 60% reduction from 1987-1996.

-Figure 133 categorizes weather-related LOOP events by the type of natural disaster.
+Figure 12 categorizes weather-related LOOP events by the type of natural disaster.
 Since 1997, the most common causes of weather-related LOOPs have been tornadoes and high winds.
 From 1987 to 1996, the most common causes were salt spray and high winds.
 The breakdown between critical and shutdown operations reflects the fact that tornadoes and lightning occur with little warning while hurricane paths are forecast days in advance, enabling plants to preemptively shut down before the storm arrives.

+Figure 10.
+Failed components causing LOOP events from equipment failures (1987-1996 and 1997-

+&lt;sup>11 When comparing the data between the two periods, one should be aware that the 1987-1996 period represents a duration of 10 years, while the 1997-2019 period represents a duration of more than 20 years.

 Figure 11.
-Failed components causing LOOP events from equipment failures (1987-1996 and 1997-2018).
+Activities causing LOOP events from human error (1987-1996 and 1997-2019).

-11 When comparing the data between the two periods, one should be aware that the 1987-1996 period represents a duration of 10 years, while the 1997-2018 period represents a duration of more than 20 years.

 Figure 12.
-Activities causing LOOP events from human error (1987-1996 and 1997-2018).

-Figure 13.
-Natural disasters causing LOOP events from weather (1987-1996 and 1997-2018).
+Natural disasters causing LOOP events from weather (1987-1996 and 1997-2019).